 The survey team interviewed the Unit Manager the previous day who revealed that the resident “should have been placed in contact isolation precautions according to the facility’s protocols.”
 Another LPN was interviewed over the telephone who admitted that any resident that “had active Methicillin-resistant Staphylococcus aureus would be treated and placed in contact isolation but could not recall [why that resident] had not been.
 However, [the LPN said that they were] only responsible for the Physician’s orders [concerning the resident].”Injured or Abused While Residing at Clifton Oaks Care Center?
 We Can Help

 Do you suspect that your loved one was mistreated, neglected or abused while living at Clifton Oaks Care Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today for immediate legal intervention.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.